margolisj/go-supreme/readme.md

   * Apparent checkout bug, unicode issue when printing out return string - Issue was trying to checkout when wasn't in cart
   * Bug when no size is specified but it is a sized item - Same as first bug listed
 * Replace logging with: https://github.com/rs/zerolog - 9/29
+* Figure out how much time jitter adds to retrys, we probably want this kept to a minimum - 9/29

 ## Objectives